milselarch/milselarch.github.io/content/posts/abominable-intelligence/index.md

-have been the ones pushing for copyright / IP laws / anti-right-to-repair legislation this entire time under the pretext of promoting innovation (something I'm against from a purely rights-based argument, but I'm gonna save that for a different blog post where I solve the trolley problem lol), but now the argument for AI specifically is that they should be allowed to consume and regurgitate everything and anything on the internet in order to "promote AI innovation" and "not stifle the industry".
+have been the ones pushing for copyright / IP laws / anti-right-to-repair legislation this entire time under the pretext of promoting innovation (something I'm against from a purely rights-based argument, but I'm gonna save that for a different blog post), but now the argument for AI specifically is that they should be allowed to consume and regurgitate everything and anything on the internet in order to "promote AI innovation" and "not stifle the industry".